Static & Ben El Tavori: Static

 Liraz Russo (לירז רוסו; born 8 December 1990), best known as Static (סטטיק) was adopted by an affluent Israeli couple, Moshe and Nitza Russo, at the age of four months, and he was raised Jewish in Haifa, Israel.
 He does not know his country of birth, although he has mentioned that it is possible he was born in Latin America.
 He began learning to play the piano at age three, and later switched to guitar.
 At age 15, he performed in municipal festivals with a Haifa youth band.
-He did his mandatory military service in the Israel Defense Forces as an officer in the Israeli Air Force, but was discharged early and did not complete full military service due to health reasons.
+He did his mandatory military service in the Israel Defense Forces as an officer in the Israeli Air Force, but was discharged early and did not complete full military service for health reasons.
 After being discharged, he began working with music producer Omri Segal, which opened doors for him in the music industry.
 He adopted the stage name "Static", a nickname that had been given to him by a childhood friend.
 His breakthrough came in 2015, when together with DJ Gal Malka, he released the song "Ba La Lirkod", which entered the Galgalatz playlist and became one of the most successful Israeli songs of the year.